-We finally tested a plateau scenario, including both regional rock uplift and incision, fitting only the AHe and AFT ages younger than 22 Ma to concentrate on the Neogene history, considering that the steady-state models, including the old ZHe ages, adequately predict the early history.
+- We finally tested a plateau scenario, including both regional rock uplift and incision.
+As steady-state models adequately predict the ZHe data with a protracted slow exhumation phase early in the history, but they do not reproduce the younger ages as well, we concentrate here on the younger history, since 22 Ma, fitting only the AHe and AFT ages.
 The best-fit model includes initial protracted slow exhumation at a rate of 0.01 km/Myr, a transition time at ~10 Ma, marking the onset time of river incision, and more rapid exhumation at a rate of 0.25 km/Myr since ~10 Ma.
-This model has the lowest misfit (1.16), with well resolved parameter values (Fig. 4).
-Note that this lowest misfit (1.16) cannot be directly compared to the misfit of the best steady-state scenario (3.29), which models a longer time-scale (110 Ma) with more data (AFT ages > 22 Ma and ZHe ages).
-However, this plateau scenario better reproduces the AHe and AFT age-elevation trends, including the slope break around ~10 Ma in the AHe age-elevation plot (Fig. 3b).
-Maximum river incision in this scenario from a plateau of 4500 m is 2.5 km for the Mekong Valley bottom (currently at 2000 m elevation); the average contribution of river incision to exhumation of the modelled samples in the valley (average elevation 3500 m) is ~1 km, accounting for ~30% of the total exhumation of ~3.5 km (~1 km topographic change and 2.5 km of rock uplift) since 10 Ma (cf. Fig. 7).
+This model has the lowest misfit (1.16) and the posterior probability density functions (pdf's) of parameter values shows that the parameters are well resolved - (Fig. 4).
+Of course, this lower misfit cannot be directly compared to the misfit of the steady-state scenarios, which compromise more data in the inversion, notably the ZHe ages.
+Still, this plateau scenario better reproduces the AHe and AFT ages, including the slope break around ~10 Ma in the AHe age-elevation plot (Fig. 3b).
+The difference in rock uplift during the second phase (2.94 km in the steady-state topography scenario versus 2.5 km in the plateau scenario), implies that 240 Mekong River incision accounts for ~15% of the exhumation recorded in the BaimaXueshan massif since ~10 Ma.

-Figure 3: Model results for the BaimaXueshan massif. (a) Age-elevation profiles of measured (solid blue symbols; triangles, squares and diamonds corresponding to AHe, AFT and ZHe ages respectively) and predicted (open symbols coloured according to scenario) ages for the steady-state topography and incision scenarios. (b) Age-elevation profile of measured AHe and AFT ages (<22 Ma) and predicted ages for the plateau scenario, and predictions of the scenarios shown in (a) for comparison. (c) 3D view of the present-day topography (at resolution of 900 m) of the BaimaXueshan massif above the Mekong River, coloured according to predicted AHe ages for the plateau scenario, the best-fit model for BaimaXueshan transect (orange symbols in b).
-Note that the plateau is shown slightly higher than its real elevation for clarity.
+- Figure 3: Model results for the BaimaXueshan massif. (a) Age-elevation profiles of measured (solid blue symbols; triangles, squares and diamonds corresponding to AHe, AFT and ZHe ages respectively) and predicted (open symbols coloured according to scenario) ages for the steady-state topography and incision scenarios. (b) Age-elevation profile of measured AHe and AFT ages (<22 Ma) and predicted ages for the plateau scenario, and predictions of the scenarios shown in (a) for comparison. (c) 3D view of the present-day topography (at resolution of 900 m) of the BaimaXueshan massif above the Mekong River, coloured according to predicted AHe ages for the plateau scenario, the best-fit model for BaimaXueshan transect (orange symbols in b).
+Note that the plateau is placed slightly higher than it's real alevation for accurations. - 250 elevation for convenience.
 The squares indicate the sample locations.